 Let’s Talk Like a Kiwi!
 Here are some New Zealand Slang Words

 1. Eh – “It was cloudy this morning eh?”

-This classic New Zealand slang word is one that can be added onto just about every sentence you can think of.
+This is one of the classic New Zealand slang words.
+New Zealand terms like this can be added onto just about every sentence you can think of.

 Kiwis say this when they are a little indecisive on what the heck they are trying to say.

 3. Bugger all – “How much money you got?”
 “Bugger all.”

 This is used when you have nothing left.
 I was surprised to also hear this Kiwi slang used in the UK.

 You can use bugger when something goes wrong.
 Bugger is classic Kiwi farmer slang and I hear it many times as a from my Dad growing up on a sheep farm.